lambdaclass/lambda_ethereum_consensus/docs/concurrency_design.md

 ### Other issues

 - States aren't ever stored in the DB.
 This is not a concurrency issue, but we should fix it.
-- Low priority, but we should evaluate dropping the Subscriber genServer and broadway, and have one task per message under a supervisor.
+- Low priority, but we should evaluate dropping the Subscriber GenServer and Broadway, and have one task per message under a supervisor.

 ## State Diagram